Russian has impressive body of work

 She seems unaware of the pain that’s about to come – or uncaring.
 Typical of many of Kovylina’s performances, she’s aggressor and victim here, the good comrade getting a medal for her uniform and the near-helpless enemy about to be stabbed.

 Things were a whole lot rougher and bloodier in the site-specific performance piece itself.
 (Indeed, things can get too rough with Kovylina.
-Boxing, an earlier performance piece where she offered to really slug it out with people in the audience, was cancelled last year for fear of legal repercussions.)
+Boxing, an earlier performance piece where she offered to really slug it out with people in the audience, was

 Pick A Girl updates Yoko Ono’s famous Cut Piece, in which viewers were allowed to snip off a small section of Ono’s clothing.
 With Kovylina, people in the audience were allowed to remove surgical needles she had carefully implanted into her bare torso.